10 Common SEO Mistakes That Kill Your Rankings

 - Intrusive popups block the entire screen

-If your mobile experience is bad, your rankings will reflect that.
+Bad mobile experience means bad rankings.
 On both mobile and desktop searches.

 Fix it: Test your site on actual mobile devices.
 Not just Chrome's device emulator.
-Use real phones.
+Real phones.
 Click every button.
 Read every page.
 If anything is frustrating, fix it.
 Make sure all content is accessible on mobile.

 Site speed is a ranking factor.
 More importantly, it's a user experience factor.
 Slow sites have higher bounce rates.
 Higher bounce rates signal to Google that your page isn't helpful.